-There are three main types of lighting to consider in your kitchen: ambient lighting, task lighting, and feature lighting.
-Each brings something to the overall look of your kitchen, and achieving the correct combination requires careful consideration.
+There are three main lighting types to consider in your kitchen: ambient lighting, task lighting, and feature lighting.
+Each brings something to your kitchen's overall look, and achieving the correct combination requires careful consideration.

 This form of lighting is often referred to as general lighting.
 It is the non-specific lights that provide the kitchen with a basic level of light.

 Numerous individual spotlights can be used under cabinets, providing the flexibility to switch on only those you need.
-Or, LED strip lighting can run along the full length of the underside of your cabinets, providing a brighter option.
+Or, LED strip lighting can run along the full length of your cabinets' underside, providing a brighter option.

 For many, especially in recent times, their kitchen table also doubles as a workspace, so they require task lighting here too.
-Standing lamps with additional, adjustable spotlights are a great option.
-Alternatively, rise and fall pendant lights can be positioned high above the kitchen table for mealtimes, then be pulled down low to focus their light for when you’re working at the table.
+Standing lamps with additional adjustable spotlights are a great option.
+Alternatively, rise and fall pendant lights can be positioned high above the kitchen table for mealtimes and then be pulled down low to focus their light on when you’re working at the table.